…that I wrote over fifteen hundred words about theories about wether it was really a reboot or not.

 In the original film, the Ghostbusters were freshly discovering all this, and the city only got involved when all hell broke loose.

-But it could be that the city has known for 30 years, since the original Ghostbusters were around, and it has all been swept under the rug, as the authorities want it to be.
+But it could be that the city has known for 30 years, due to the original Ghostbusters, and has tried to sweep the truth under the rug, to avoid the aforementioned

 The cameos, are not just cameos.

 Assuming that the authorities have covered up the existence of Ghosts, the existence of the original Ghostbusters would also have to have been swept from the public consciousness.
 And the previous Ghostbusters will have gone undercover (If working with the authorities) or underground (if they are hiding from the authorities)

 Let’s cover the cameos one by one.